tommyrharper/latex-tut/README.md

 # Latex Tutorial

-This my reference notes for learning latex.
+This is my reference notes for learning latex.

 See: https://www.youtube.com/watch?v=ydOTMQC7np0